 One of our volunteer Technician Assistants suggested recently that we add a “Staff Spotlight” to the DLC’s monthly volunteer newsletter.
 We loved the idea so much that we’ve expanded it into monthly blog posts as well!
 Many friends of the DLC know us in passing, but may not know what led us to our careers or what we love most about working here.
 What a fun way for everyone to learn more about the Lemur Center’s wonderful staff!

-Here, the DLC’s Curator of Behavioral Management provides the third installment in our Staff Spotlights series.
+Here, the DLC’s Curator of Behavioral Management and Welfare provides the third installment in our Staff Spotlights series.

 It was at LML where I found my passion for positive reinforcement training in combination with non-invasive research.
 I was trained as a research assistant in a sea lion language comprehension study to explore if sea lions could successfully understand a series of nouns, adjectives, and verbs when presented in novel combinations.
 As I sported darkened sunglasses (to avoid cueing an animal where I was looking) and wearing a headset, the researcher would give me a sequence of nouns, adjectives, and a verb to hand signal to the sea lion, Rocky.
 For example, (small) + (white) + (bottle) + (retrieve).
 Rocky would closely watch each hand signal and then, from multiple choices floating in the water, make her object selection.
 Being blind to the process, I would hear in my head set if Rocky successfully completed the sequence and reinforce her with a handful of fish.
 The experience of that project set the foundation for my career.